-Hells Hole Peak is located due north of Mount Baird in the Snake River Range.
+Hells Hole Peak is located north of Mount Baird in the Snake River Range.
 This peak is unofficially identified as both Hells Hole Peak and Little Elk Peak.
 However, the Board of Geographic Names frowns on duplication of names.
-As “elk” is one of the most common names used in Idaho, this website refers to Peak 9722/Little Elk Peak as Hells Hole Peak.
+As “elk” is one of the most common names used in Idaho, this website refers to Peak 9722 as Hells Hole Peak.
+USGS Mount Baird

-Southwest Face/South Ridge Route, Class 2, by Livingston Douglas
+Southwest Face/South Ridge, Class 2 by Livingston Douglas